 This job category includes co-pilots and flight engineers who handle navigation while the plane is in the air.
 They pull down a salary of $161,280 per year on average; that's an amount every passenger on the plane feels just fine about as their aircraft is coming in for a landing.

 Engineers tend to make a healthy salary in general.
 Petroleum engineers, who design ways to extract oil and gas from under the earth, lead the pack with an average salary of almost $155,000.
-While growth in the field is dependent on the demand for oil and gas, the number of available jobs is expected to increase by 15 percent in coming years.
+While growth in the field is dependent on the demand for oil and gas, the number of available jobs is expected to increase by 15 percent in the coming years.

 Software designers may make the news more often, but the high-paying jobs in this field tend to fall on the management side.
 Look for job titles like management information systems director, computing services director, information systems director or supervisor, information technology manager, or technical services manager if you're looking for a job in this field where the average salary is just shy of $150,000.